Updated: May 31

-On the 16th of February 2020, we were asked to provide a surveillance target for a training exercise conducted by the Direwolves Airsoft Team.
+On the 16th of February 2020, we were asked to provide a surveillance target for a training exercise conducted by the Direwolves Airsoft Team in Ontario, Canada.
 For this mission, we gathered a small team and asked them if they could physically pass information between two parties with the following conditions:

 The exchange would happen in a public place where both parties must come together

 The sender of the message must not be identified by the observers

 The area for this operation was determined in advance.
 The lakeside park was isolated with minimal entry or exit points and only one vehicle route into the area.
 A small footbridge in a harbour was provided as the exchange point (the Red Star on the map below).
 The bridge was exposed on multiple sides and visible from a long distance.
 Adding to the security problems were that the observers had ID photos of the receiver and had also been provided with the description of his vehicle.

 After taking into account the various conditions listed, the team offered to try a modified brush pass.
 Normally, this technique is a direct and quick exchange made during a walk by, but with observation guaranteed any suspicious movements would confirm a contact.
 Instead, the team decided to camouflage the brush pass within an inconspicuous activity - picking up an accidentally dropped glove.
 This activity would be paired with static counter-surveillance and other individuals dropped into the area matching the description of the receiver.

 The team inserted static observation and doppelgangers only 20-30 minutes before the receiver arrived.
 This prevented them from being seen too often while also providing them with an opportunity to establish their cover.
 When the receiver arrived, he and his small security team parked their car and began a number of large looping movements throughout the area to draw out possible tails.
 A few possible observers were spotted but no solid confirmation of their presence.
 Despite this, the team was given a go to execute the brush pass.